The North Carolina Adoption Home Study

 After you’ve provided your North Carolina adoption home study professional with everything he or she needs from you in the documentation phase, it will be time to set up a visit to your home.
 Your home study provider will ask everyone in your household about their daily routines, their feelings about adopting a new family member and more.
 Of course, this will depend on how many members are in your family, but these interviews should take somewhere between two and four hours altogether.

 When your home study provider is in your home for the interviews, he or she will also complete a home inspection.
 This sounds intimidating, but it’s really just to make sure everything is prepared for your new arrival.
 Think of it as an extra set of eyes to help you baby proof!

 After your North Carolina adoption home study is finished, your provider will write a report detailing how the process went and send it to you.
 You’ll have the opportunity to verify that everything is correct or point out any changes to be made before the NC adoption home study is finalized.

 This doesn’t mean you’ve seen the last of your adoption home study provider, however.
 North Carolina laws requires that your provider also submit a postplacement report that details how you are getting along with your newly adopted child as well as a list of the expenses associated with the adoption.
 Your provider will either recommend the adoption to the court or list any concerns that he or she might have.

 When you’re ready to start your adoption home study, contact one of the following North Carolina professionals:

-For more information about starting the adoption process in North Carolina, call 1-800-ADOPTION at any time.
+For more information about starting the adoption process in North Carolina with American Adoptions, call 1-800-ADOPTION at any time.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.